Tracy’s body got her lots of attention. She could’ve monetized it, big-time. So what did she do? Nothing.

 And to do this, you really gotta bring your A-game, which means…

 Being unique is easy, but can seem scary.
-Discovering ourselves is a lifelong journey, but showing off your uniqueness —even a bit— brings clear results.
+Yes, discovering ourselves is a ‘big’, life-long journey, but showing off your uniqueness —even a little bit— brings clear results.

 Think about the bands, movies, and clothes you enjoy— chances are they have some very unique traits.
 They don’t blend in with the boring noise.
 They are clear and focused in their content, their offerings, their style.